jindrichmynarz/dissertation/parts/sparql.md

 Besides CPV, weights can be applied to objects of specific properties from $P$.
 In particular, the matchmaker can inhibit the objects of `pc:kind` when used in combination with CPV.
-This property indicates kinds of contracts, such as works or supplies, which classify contracts into broad categories.
+This property indicates the kinds of contracts, such as works or supplies, which classify contracts into broad categories.

 The matchmaker also allows to weight the matched contracts indirectly via weights of their contracting authorities.
 We use zIndex scores as weights of contracting authorities.
 These scores are taken from the dataset described in [@sec:zindex].
-Let the function $authority\colon C \to A$ return the contracting authority of a given contract.
+We assume the function $authority\colon C \to A$ returns the contracting authority of a given contract.
-The function $zindex\colon A \to W$ produces a weight associated with a given contracting authority via the zIndex ranking.
+The function $zindex\colon A \to W$ produces a weight given to a contracting authority by the zIndex score.
-We can then define the weighting functions $zindex'$ by composing these functions, i.e. $zindex' = zindex \circ authority$.
+We can then define the weighting function $zindex'$ by composing these functions; i.e. $zindex' = zindex \circ authority$.

 Weighting functions can be defined through a polymorphic function $weight\colon Con \cup P \cup C \to W$ that retrieves a weight according to the type of its argument.
 A weighting function $f$ can be thus applied to all components of concept association $coll \in CA$ using the common higher-order function $map$: